Number of Modules: 26,640

 Fuquay Farm produces approximately 10,048 MWh of electricity a year, which is the same amount of energy used by 750 average homes in North Carolina.

 Construction took approximately 14 weeks, beginning in January, 2013 and finishing in March.
-Strata Solar worked very closely with the Youth Chamber of Commerce to hire 80 installers from the local communities for the project.
+Strata Solar worked very closely with local officials to hire 80 installers from the local communities for the project.

 Over $250,000 in direct expenditures in Wake County for wages, lodging and supplies.
 Increase in the property tax base of Wake County of approximately $12 million with no requirement for additional school, sewers roads, or other county services.